 There are also quite a few museums which are free to the public:

 Art Share LA, Hauser & Wirth, DENK Gallery, A+D Museum, etc.

 Once we got somewhat tired of all the picture taking and mural displays we went for a snack at Wurstkuche.
 This place is as good as it is hard to read!
 Exotic grilled sausages with meat combinations that we never thought possible.
 For example:

 How about that?
 I mean never in my lifetime I would think that I will be eating a Rattlesnake & Rabbit sausage in Downtown LA.
-And believe me it was absolutely amazing!
-The whole place was very nicely done with crazy sausage choices and relaxing atmosphere.
+And believe me, it was absolutely amazing!
+The whole place was very nicely done with crazy sausage choices and a relaxing atmosphere.

-Other places to eat include Church & State, Bestia, the Factory Kitchen, the Daily dose, Officine Brera etc. For desert we tried the Pie Hole which was nice.
-Other options include Salt & Straw, Van Leeuwen Artisanal Ice Cream, Mikawaya etc.
+Other places to eat include Church & State, Bestia, the Factory Kitchen, the Daily dose, Officine Brera, etc. For dessert, we tried the Pie Hole which was nice.
+Other options include Salt & Straw, Van Leeuwen Artisanal Ice Cream, Mikawaya, etc.

 If you are looking for a drink then look no further.
 The Los Angeles Arts District has plenty to offer.
 There are quite a few great places like Angel City Brewery, Arts District Brewing Co, Pour Haus Wine Bar, Villains Tavern, Mumford Brewing Co, Eighty Two, etc.